Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 c.
 Best Time to Visit

-December to March for sunny days and a lively atmosphere.
-Avoid October and November when heavy rains and rough seas can cancel boats.
+December to March for sunny days and a buzzing atmosphere.
+October and November bring heavy rain that can cancel boats.

 d.
 Nearby Islands You Can Visit

-Koh Samui lies just 30 minutes south by ferry – much larger with airport, shopping malls, and busy Chaweng Beach.
+Koh Samui is just 30 minutes south.
+Much bigger, with an airport, shopping malls, and busy Chaweng Beach.

-Ang Thong Marine Park offers spectacular day trips to 42 limestone islands with the famous Emerald Lake.
+Ang Thong Marine Park makes an incredible day trip to 42 limestone islands, including the famous Emerald Lake.

 e.
 How to Get There